-Ultra-chocolatey cupcakes decorated with a super spooky vanilla fondant ghost.
-This recipe uses store-bought ingredients saving an ample amount of time and money.
-This is a super fun Halloween creation that can be made very quickly and even in advance!
+Indulgent, ultra-chocolatey cupcakes adorned with spooky vanilla fondant ghosts, this recipe utilizes store-bought ingredients to save both time and money.
+This is a fun Halloween treat that can be made quickly and even in advance!
 Perfect for a Halloween party or just to enjoy with friends and family.

 Why This Works